RazielOrtiz/fall-2018-mmp100--project-3--audio/README.md

 [Link to your project](http://mmp.bmcc.cuny.edu/raziel.ortiz/fall-2018/mmp-100/project-3)

 ### Description
 Hey so this isn't as good as I would want it to be, don't have a real working keyboard so I had to make do with my old little one.
 I think I did good for what I had.
+This a song from Castlevania II Simons Quest, my dad used to play it a bunch when I was a wee lad so I figured why not.

 ## Rules
 * **Do not** add or remove any files to this repo.